 When it comes to financial advice, it pays to get it right.
-For most people the best way to sort their finances is by using a financial adviser.
-An adviser can help you long term, not just today or tomorrow.
+Seeking financial advice is a great way to keep on top of your KiwiSaver savings plan, particularly if you are thinking about changing providers.
+For most people the best way to sort their finances is by using a financial Adviser.
+An Adviser can help you long term, not just today or tomorrow.

 - helping you identify your priorities

 - helping you budget and manage your money